cyralinc/sidecar-failopen/README.md

 - The database name against which the health check commands will be executed.

 ## MongoDB Replica Set
-To connect to a MongoDB replicaset, you can add the hosts for the replica set by inserting them in the `RepositoryHost` field separated by commas, with each port separated by a colon.
-E.g:
+To connect to a MongoDB Replica Set you must add the replica set hosts in the `RepoHost` field, separating them by commas, with each port separated by a colon.
+When using this configuration, the parameter `RepoPort` must be set to `0`.
+E.g.:

 ```
 RepositoryHost: mongodb1:27017,mongodb2